Nayjest/lm-proxy/README.md

 - [Simple load-balancer configuration](https://github.com/Nayjest/lm-proxy/blob/main/examples/load_balancer_config.py)
   This example demonstrates how to set up a load balancer that randomly distributes requests across multiple language model servers using the lm_proxy.

+## 🔍 Debugging

+### Overview
+When **debugging mode** is enabled,
+LM-Proxy provides detailed logging information to help diagnose issues:
+- Stack traces for exceptions are shown in the console
+- logging level is set to DEBUG instead of INFO

+> **Warning** ⚠️
+>Never enable debugging mode in production environments, as it may expose sensitive information to the application logs.
+### Enabling Debugging Mode
+To enable debugging, set the `LM_PROXY_DEBUG` environment variable to a truthy value (e.g., "1", "true", "yes").
+> **Tip** 💡
+>Environment variables can also be defined in a `.env` file.

+Alternatively, you can enable or disable debugging via the command line-arguments:
+- `--debug` to enable debugging
+- `--no-debug` to disable debugging

+> **Note** ℹ️
+> CLI arguments override environment variable settings.

 ## 🤝 Contributing